Facing Heaven Zi Dan Tou Chili (Chao Tian Jiao)

 Facing heaven zi dan tou chilies are vivid-red and medium-hot and are used for many Sichuan dishes, since they can be used in abundance.
 These are vibrant, fragrant and soft—a sign of freshness and full flavor.
 (Brittle, fading and discolored chilies are several years old.)

 Try them in gong bao chicken or shui zhu ("water-boiled") dishes.
 As with all dried chilies, the heat is controllable: Leave chilies whole for less heat, cut them in half and include some seeds in your dish for maximum heat.

-(Note that if you're looking for bigger, fatter peppers, we also offer bullet head chilies.)
+(Note that if you're looking for rounder, fatter peppers, we also offer lantern chilies.)

 Most chili peppers sold and eaten in Sichuan in recent times come from neighboring Guizhou Province, which is warmer and less industrialized/polluted.
 These chilies are sun-dried by the farmers then further dried, cleaned and tested by our supplier in Chengdu to meet international safety standards.
 We at The Mala Market hand-package them weekly.